dpzmick/auto_parallel/README.md

 # auto_parallel
 Collection of clojure macros to parallelize code.
-There are many existing parallelization solutions in clojure.
 This project is an experiment which will attempt to allow for simple parallelization of existing code, in cases where builtins like pmap, or libraries like reducers, tesser, and claypoole don't quite fit.

 ## goals
-* parallelize code with very little though (just stick stuff all over the codebase without really thinking and maybe get a speedup).
+* parallelize code with very little thought (just stick stuff all over the codebase without really thinking and maybe get a speedup).
 * threadpools - be predictable